djzevenbergen/currency-exchanger/README.md

 ## Specs

-* - Shows user the 25 most recently stolen bikes in a give area
+* - Allows the user to enter an amount of money in USD and allow the user to choose a currency to exchange it to.
-    * enter zip code and radius
+    * enter 10 USD to CAD
-    * returns a list of the top 25 most recently stolen bikes in within that radius of the zip code
+    * returns 14.09 CAD

 ## Known Bugs
-* If you enter an invalid zip code, it will just show the 25 most recently stolen bikes in the API.
+*

 ## License

 Copyright © 2020

-**_DJ Zevenbergen & Brevin Cronk_**
+**_DJ Zevenbergen_**